ojosproject/docs/.gitlab/issue_templates/Default.md

 # README

-Please select a template from the "Choose a template" dropdown menu and will out the requested information.
+Please select a template from the dropdown menu below "Description" and fill out the requested information.

 **Do not submit this as is.**